seancorfield/deps-new/README.md

 _`deps-new` only supports `:local/root` and `git`-based coordinates, not Maven/Clojars coordinates.
 If you want an alternative that supports distributing your templates using Maven/Clojars look at [clj-new](https://github.com/seancorfield/clj-new) but bear in mind I am no longer actively maintaining that._

+> Note: if you see instructions to use a template that look like `clojure -A:new some-template :name whatever` or `clojure -Tnew some-template :name whatever`, where `some-template` is not one of the built-in templates (`app`, `lib`, `pom`, `scratch`, `template`), those probably refer to [clj-new](https://github.com/seancorfield/clj-new) rather than `deps-new`.
+Any templates other than the built-in ones are created and maintained by the community in repositories elsewhere, so please open issues or ask questions of the appropriate maintainer (not me).

 The documentation here is structured as follows:

 * [Motivation](#motivation) -- why does `deps-new` exist?